The volume and value of IPOs has experienced significant growth. What is an IPO, and how can investors take advantage of this form of investment?

 How to participate in an initial public offering?

-For investors who have ignored the hype, done their due diligence and decided the potential reward is the worth the risk, there are two ways to participate in an IPO.
+For investors who have tuned out the hype, done their due diligence and decided the potential reward is the worth the risk, there are two ways to participate in an IPO.

 The first is by purchasing shares at the offering price.
 This is typically available to a limited pool of investors who are invited to take part in the IPO through an underwriter.
 For the most part, this opportunity is usually extended to institutional investors and high-net-worth individuals.